-> The farm harvests are both for commercial and personal use – 70% of them are for retail while 30% are for personal consumption.
+The farm harvests are both for commercial and personal use – 70 percent of them are for retail while 30 percent are for personal consumption.
 Pedroso’s Farm is home to several chickens, 13 female goats, and two native pigs.
 They supply these animals with daily nourishment through their forage garden where they obtain assorted legumes and grasses.
 As of today, animals are only reared for their own gain.
 They are planning to upgrade their animal production to be able to reach the commercial level.

-> All these farm elements allow them to generate a monthly income of P50,000 and save about P5,000 in terms of their monthly food costs.
+All these farm elements allow them to generate a monthly income of P50,000 and save about P5,000 in terms of their monthly food costs.
 These also support the salary and benefits of three regular employees and some seasonal workers.

 Triumphs and troubles in farming